ispras/dedoc/docker_gpu/README.md

 docker-compose up --build
 ```

-You can change index if CUDA device at `docker-compose.yml`:
+You can change index of CUDA device at `docker-compose.yml`:
 ```
 NVIDIA_VISIBLE_DEVICES: 0
 NVIDIA_VISIBLE_DEVICES: 0, 3